Krsto Zmajević

 Krsto Zmajević (May 21, 1620—fl.
 1688), also known as Krile, was a captain and merchant in his home-town of Perast.
 He was the brother of Andrija Zmajević.

 Life

 Zmajević was born in Perast, in the Bay of Kotor, at the time part of the Republic of Venice (now Montenegro) on 3 May 1640.
 The Zmajević family hailed from Njeguši; when the last members of the Crnojević family left Principality of Zeta, Nikola Zmajević and his cousins Ivaniš and Vučeta moved to Kotor.
-Becoming appealed and somewhat wealthy, the family quickly converted from Orthodoxy in favor of Roman Catholicism, with the three marrying Catholic girls and having their children baptized in the Latin Rite.
+Becoming appealed and somewhat wealthy, the family quickly converted from Orthodoxy in favour of Roman Catholicism, with the three marrying Catholic girls and having their children baptized in the Latin Rite.
 Andrija's father was Nikola Milutin Zmajević.
 After Andrija's birth in 1628, soon came Andrija's brothers, Ivan and Krsto.
 Krsto Zmajević would become a very famous person, on more than one occasion as the Captain of Perast.
 Andrija remained very akin towards his family origin throughout his life.